Manifesto-Digital/contentful-gatsby-netlify/documentation/06-infrastructure.md

 - Notifications (currently Slack)
 - Workflow (integration with Jira)

-The idea would be to utilize this API in conjunction with the Contentful webhook system and managment API to maniplate data or create functionality without complex UI Extentions.
+The idea would be to utilize this API in conjunction with the Contentful webhook system and management API to manipulate data or create functionality without complex UI Extensions.